 Note: Disable server-side file quotas for the user store because filling the quota causes data loss and requires the profile to be reset.
 It is better to limit the amount of personal data held in profiles (for example, Documents, Music and Pictures) by using folder redirection to a separate volume that does have server-side file quotas enabled.

 The user store can be located across multiple file servers, which has benefits in large deployments where many profiles must be shared across the network.
-Profile management defines the user store with a single setting, Path to user store, so you define multiple file servers by adding attributes to this setting.
+Profile Management defines the user store with a single setting, Path to user store, so you define multiple file servers by adding attributes to this setting.
 You can use any LDAP attributes that are defined in the user schema in Active Directory.
-For details, see https://msdn.microsoft.com/en-us/library/ms675090(VS.85).aspx.
+For more information, see https://docs.microsoft.com/en-us/windows/win32/adschema/attributes-all?redirectedfrom=MSDN.

 Suppose that your users are in schools located in different cities and the #l# attribute (lower case L, for location) is configured to represent this.
 You have locations in London, Paris, and Madrid.
 You configure the path to the user store as:

 For Paris, this is expanded to:

 You then divide up your cities across the available servers, for example, setting up Paris.userstore.myschools.net in your DNS to point to Server1.